k-sanchez/workshop_networks_xcbh/01_genetrees.md

 https://vincenttam.github.io/javascripts/MathJaxLocal.js"></script>

-We will use a dataset of Australasian monitor lizards (genus _Varanus_) from Pavón-Vázquez et al. ([2021](https://doi.org/10.1093/sysbio/syaa102)).
+For gene tree reconstructions, we will use a dataset of Australasian monitor lizards (genus _Varanus_) from Pavón-Vázquez et al. ([2021](https://doi.org/10.1093/sysbio/syaa102)).
 It consists of 337 nuclear loci obtained through anchored hybrid enrchment, a technique for capturing orthologous regions of the genome.

 To estimate trees from these loci, we will rely on <span style="font-variant: small-caps;">RAxML</span>, a program for efficient tree inference based on maximum likelihood (ML).
-We will also estimate branch supports through Bootstrap
+We will also estimate node supports based on bootstrap calculations.

 ## Download and install the software